Jay-Iles/Free-from-the-yoke/Rules/Gear.md

 # Prepare and Provision
 When your House outfits your character, they can access special tools based on their circumstances.
 Start with your Assets, adjusted based on your character’s gear move.
-For each of your Surpluses, pick a relevant benefit:
+Each of your Surpluses can be tapped to provide a relevant benefit:

 * Add a tag to a piece of gear for this mission.
 * Get as many copies of a weapon, outfit or transport as needed to outfit the whole party.